15+ Community Building Fundraising Ideas That Work

 Community fundraising is a powerful way to bring neighbors and friends together for a cause you all believe in.
 Start by gathering a small group to brainstorm ideas that feel authentic to your circle.
 It could be a neighborhood block party, a park cleanup, or a family field day.
 The goal is to create an event that people are genuinely excited to attend.
 By building your own DIY event, you create an ongoing campaign that reflects your community’s personality and directly supports the mission to empower individuals with autism.
 It’s about turning shared moments into meaningful action.

-Put Your Community’s Skills to Use
+Showcase Your Community’s Unique Skills

 Everyone has a talent, so why not put those skills to good use?
 Host a series of workshops led by people in your own community.
 Maybe you have a friend who’s a yoga instructor, a neighbor who makes amazing sourdough, or a local artist who can teach painting.
 The key is to match workshop topics to community interests, like cooking or gardening, while providing clear value to attendees.
 People are happy to donate when they get to learn something new and connect with others.
 This approach celebrates the expertise within your network and turns shared knowledge into a powerful fundraising tool.

-Organize Restaurant Nights and Discount Cards
+Try Restaurant Nights or Community Discount Cards

 Partnering with local businesses is a fantastic way to ground your fundraiser in the community.
 Reach out to your favorite local restaurants and ask if they’d be willing to host a “dine-to-donate” night, where a percentage of the evening’s sales goes to your cause.
 You can also create a community discount card, selling it for a flat fee that gives buyers special deals at participating shops.
 This is a win-win: businesses get new customers, supporters get a great deal, and you raise money.
 It’s a simple way to become a community partner and show that local support makes a local impact.